MilesWQ/159234/159234Notes_cpp.md

 Methods should be public if they are part of the interface of the class and private if they are only used as part of the inner workings of the class.

 public interface get and set methods are accessors and mutators.

+Accessors and mutators have two similarities:
+1. In generally ,they're public members.
+2. They both have direct access to private members.

+ Two differences:
+ 1. Accessors return types of related private members.
+Mutators have parameters to modify private members.
+ 2. In most cases, accessors are const methods.The advantage of this setting is that they can work with const object of this defined type.
+ Mutators can never be const methods.

 Class can contain other classes.
 This is called composition.